CS5331-Group8/rest-api-development/README.md

 2. Ben
     - Did the Diary api
 3. James
-    - Set up docker ,the rest of the static get end points, testing
+    - Set up docker, the rest of the static get end points, testing
 4. Shirlene
     - User interface and testing.